MTG/gaia/README.md

     $ pip install pyyaml

-- Configure and build similarly to Linux (see above).
+- Configure, build and install similarly to Linux (see above).
+You might need to run waf command with sudo

+    $ sudo ./waf configure --download --with-python --with-asserts --with-cyclops

 Build with QtCreator (alternative):